BrianKellyTech/Kentucky-Gardener/README.md

     is hovered over them in preparation for a click.

 4.)
 "Create accordion boxes to display different types of information."
 My four main sub-pages all have accordion boxes containing
     various types of information.
-Some of them also include images inside the accordion that chasnge position based on viewport size.
+Some of them also include images inside the accordion that change position based on viewport size.

 I have also included the Google font stack "Montserrat" and applied it to the entire website.